 Make it easy for your customers to have their questions answered and to contact you.
 Add a FAQ section in your website covering all possible questions a shopper might have, and add a chat widget to your website to help your customers’ problems in real-time.

-Summing up, the only way you can offer your customers real value is by engaging with them frequently and in real-time.
+Summing up, the only way you can offer your customers real value and therefore avoid online shopping cart abandonment is by engaging with them frequently and in real-time.
 This way you’ll offer a better user experience and get priceless insights from them.